Just Not Australian

 M&G NSW has developed a training pack accompanying the Just Not Australian tour which presents a package of resources collated and developed by Museums & Galleries of NSW, with contributions from Aneshka Mora, to assist tour venues, front-of-house staff, educators and volunteers navigate the themes, ideas and issues in the exhibition.

-Cultural Mediation can be engaged to translate the broad themes and manage the difficult conversations that this exhibition may ignite, as well as provide a vocabulary and further reading to encourage an inclusive and culturally safe space.
-You can read more about Cultural Mediation here.
+Cultural mediation can be engaged to translate the broad themes and manage the difficult conversations that this exhibition may ignite, as well as provide a vocabulary and further reading to encourage an inclusive and culturally safe space.
+You can read more about cultural mediation here and find more cultural mediation resources and videos here.

 |Tweed Regional Gallery and The Margaret Olley Arts Centre, NSW||18 September – 8 November 2020|